 Instead of buying each of these vitamins separately, we suggest buying a multivitamin or better still, a nootropic stack (more on that later).

-See our Favourite Vitamins and Multivitamins to Buy in the UK in 2020:
+See our Favourite Vitamins and Multivitamins to Buy in the UK:

 L-Tyrosine is another amino acid supplement.
 It occurs naturally in fish, meat, nuts and other foods but only in very small amounts.
 Our body uses L-Tyrosine to make various neurotransmitters and hormones, some of which control stress and mood.
 Some people swear by L-Tyrosine when they’re trying to get to sleep.
 It’s commonly believed that eating turkey makes you drowsy due to the L-Tyrosine in turkey meat.
 This is a myth, but L-Tyrosine still has its uses.